thomasbattram/thesis/meetings/2020-04-27/notes.md

 * github to track meetings
 * when to start the properties of ewas project
 * ewas-gwas comparison simulations
+* predicting the evolutionary trajectories of human traits

 ## github to track meetings
 How to use issues to help?